 - Butter and vegetable oil for frying

-Blanch the onions and grated potato in a pot of boiling salted water for 2 minutes, drain and squeeze out as much water as you can from the potato and onions.
+- Blanch the onion and grated potato in a pot of boiling salted water for 2 minutes, drain and squeeze out as much water as you can from the potato and onions.

-Stir the chicken, sweetcorn, chives and potato and onion mixture into the batter, stir to combine and season with salt and pepper.
+- Stir the chicken, sweetcorn, chives, and the potato and onion mixture into the batter, stir to combine and season with salt and pepper.

-Have you tried this recipe?
-Tell us how you got on in the comments below
+Have your say!
+Have you tried this recipe for chicken and sweetcorn potato cakes?
+Tell us how you got on in the comments below.